Frankninetytwo/L2CS-Net/README.md

 When executing this, it should tell you that 'date_modified' is not defined.
 In the error output it will also show the path of the package where the error comes from (the name of that file is utils.py).
 Edit this file (e.g. with nano: $ nano path/to/file/utils.py) as follows: delete the part " or date_modified()".

 Now let's start with the feature extraction (conda environment L2CS-Net still needs to be active!).
-1. In the command below adjust the path to where you have all SIT videos (ONLY videos must be in that folder):
+1. In the command below adjust the path to where you have all SIT videos (ONLY videos must be in that folder):<br>
 $ python3 ExtractFeaturesFromMultipleVideos.py --videos /path/to/folder/that/contains/all/SIT_videos
 It should generate .csv files in the L2CS-Net/Output folder.
 While it runs it will first tell you which video is currently analyzed and then how many frames of that video were already processed.
-If you want that my script generates videos that show the estimated gaze with an arrow, then you need to add -v to the parameters:
+If you want that my script generates videos that show the estimated gaze with an arrow, then you need to add -v to the parameters:<br>
 $ python3 ExtractFeaturesFromMultipleVideos.py --videos /path/to/folder/that/contains/all/SIT_videos -v